-The next most important consideration with a concrete subfloor is moisture.
+The next important consideration with a concrete subfloor is moisture.

-For laminate flooring installation, use vapor barrier underlayment between the subfloor and flooring.
+For laminate flooring installation, use a vapor barrier underlayment between the subfloor and flooring.

 Foam and fiber are used as an underlayment between your subfloor and flooring, and it also helps to insulate your room.

 For hardwood floors, floor muffler or aquabar underlayment can be used, and glued-down hardwoods do not require underlayment.